 The Company previously provided guidance that revenue for the first half of 2022 was expected to be in the range of \$5.5 million to \$7.0 million.
-The Company has updated its revenue outlook to be in the range of \$5.3 million to \$5.6 million.
-The change in guidance is primarily as a result of an adjustment to the Company's assumption regarding the products to be delivered from its suppliers in the first half of 2022 due mainly to the availability of supplies and services.
+On May 30, 2022, the Company updated its revenue outlook to be in the range of \$5.3 million to \$5.6 million.
+The change in guidance was primarily as a result of an adjustment to the Company's assumption regarding the products to be delivered from its suppliers in the first half of 2022 due mainly to the availability of supplies and services.
+The Company's revenue for the first half of 2022 was within the provided guidance at \$5.6 million.